wpengda/wpengda.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *2023*, Mortensen Research Award & CLA Research Scholarship, University of Minnesota - Twin Cities. $1,500.
+- *2023*, Mortensen Research Award & CLA Research Scholarship, University of Minnesota-Twin Cities. $1,500.

 # 📖 Education
 - *2023 - Present*, Ph.D. in Industrial-Organizational Psychology, Rice University
-- *2019 - 2023*, B.S. in Psychology and B.A. in Computer Science, University of Minnesota, Twin Cities
+- *2019 - 2023*, B.S. in Psychology and B.A. in Computer Science, University of Minnesota-Twin Cities